 Our Team is small but dedicated to producing excellence above all else.
 We firmly believe that Linux should not only be stable, but should also reflect the times in terms of ease of use and beauty, Thus you will find that Makulu Distro builds are always stunning out of the box and also feature packed.
 When approaching a new build to develop we often ask the questions “How can we make this stand out from the rest ? what can we put in here that users will really appreciate ? how can we modernize this to compete with everything else out there ?”
 We also like to put any build through extensive testing periods which is why you will almost never find bug reports in our forums, by the time we release anything to public there really is almost no major bugs.

 We don’t like making road maps and announcing releases far ahead because it puts pressure and expectations on us that we feel put limitations on the project.
 We do like to tease with videos and screenshots from time to time, but usually we announce a release really close to when it is ready for public use.
-But as stated above, you can try out our Development builds ( Which can be found here ) Which will give you an indication what is being worked on.
-In a nutshell, I do think this gives us a little bit of an edge where we can really shock and surprise some with a really good build that no one saw coming.
+I do think this gives us a little bit of an edge where we can really shock and surprise some with a really good build that no one saw coming.

 Unlike many other Distro developers out there, We don’t simply download a Ubuntu, mint or Debian iso and slap some themes on and out comes a release.
-We have our own Base that we spent nearly 2 years developing, this is the Base that we use to make our Distro’s, it uses mainly Makulu Repo’s coupled with Debian Repo’s to provide a good solid and stable Core for us to build on.
-You will often find that we make for example a Cinnamon build that runs faster and more stable than Mint’s on Release, this is where you see the advantage of us using our own base and why we chose to spend so much time developing our own Base.
+We have our own Base that we spent many years developing, these are our Bases that we use to make our Distro’s, it uses mainly Makulu Repo’s coupled with Debian / Ubuntu Repo’s to provide a good solid and stable Core for us to build on.
+You will often find that we make for example a Cinnamon build that runs faster and more stable than Mint’s on Release or a gnome build that runs snappy and consumes very little ram, this is where you see the advantage of us using our own base and why we chose to spend so much time developing our own Base.

-Makulu also develops a Constructor Tool that makes building a Distro easy for users that do wish to Respin Makulu or other Distro’s.
-In Fact the There is a Whole MASSIVE Evolution coming to the Constructor Tool in 2018, but more on that at a later date.
-However this is something to watch this year…
+Makulu also develops a Constructor Tool that makes building a Distro easy for users that do wish to Re-spin Makulu or other Distro’s.

 Makulu uses Donations for funding, like most small projects we heavily rely on our user base to help fund the project.
 And often the Evolution of progress is limited by lack of funding, this is a problem that is expected and can’t be avoided, therefore it is also always important as a user to do your part, if you have a few bucks lying around, send it our way, it makes a big difference that much i can promise you.
 Often projects are criticized for implementing payment systems, but really how do you expect them to pay the bills and keep good developers without funding ?
 Nothing is free and the world has become a greedy and expensive place, thus far we have been lucky where we can still offer everything free of charge, but if users don’t do their part this may change in the future.
 To Donate is Really easy, should you wish to donate, just Click Here and follow the prompts.